Carglglz/jupyter_upydevice_kernel/README.rst

 %logdata
 ---------
 This allows to log any data from device stdout as long as the data is in tuple or list format.
-The data will be stored in local iPython in 'devlog' e.g. :
+The data will be stored in local iPython in 'devlog'.

+positional arguments:
+   v             Name of variables optional arguments:
+   - -fs FS        Sampling frequency in Hz
+   - -tm TM        Sampling timeout in ms
+   - -u U [U ...]
+Unit of variables
+   - -s            Silent mode

+e.g. :
 Logging accelerometer data from an IMU sensor.

 *micropython cell*